ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch.md

 ## Analytics
 - [ ] Configure Google Tag Manager if applicable.
 - [ ] Configure Google Analytics or your analytics tool of choice.
-- [ ] Configue New Relic if applicable.
+- [ ] Configure New Relic if applicable.
+- [ ] Verify analytics tools are only reporting from the production environment.

 ## QA Site
 - [ ] Determine if a QA site is needed.